dannycahoon/apiWorkshop/tutorials/manage/services/create_service/README.md

 ## Before you begin
 - You have an API Platform environment.
 See [environments](../../../environments/README.md) for details on procuring an API Platform environment.
 - You should have a service end-point, either one that you have set up already, or you can complete the tutorial [Designing an API](../../design/design_api) which will provide you with a mock-service
+- Optional: You can set up your own instance of the *TicketService* [microservice](../../../docker/compose/ticketService) or use the *Hosted TicketService Instance* that you can learn more about [here](../../../docker/compose/ticketService/README.md#hosted-version)

 ## Creating the Service
 ### Log into API Platform Cloud Service